Retrieval-Augmented Generation, book cover

 The full pipeline: parse, clean, chunk, embed, store

-Metadata extraction
+Metadata extraction and storage

 Idempotent re-ingestion